SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TypeCasting.rst

    the forced version of the type cast operator (``as``, not ``as?``) to check and cast to a specific type.
    This check is always safe within the context of a ``switch`` case statement.

-..
-TODO: this section needs to address the question of "a constant or variable having a type" as distinct from "a class instance having a type".
-   This is also relevant in a protocol context.